harishvc/challenges/README.md

 3. [Write a function which finds a closest pair of equal entries](https://github.com/harishvc/challenges/blob/master/closest-matching-pair.py) :memo:
 4. [Write a function that given an integer returns a formatted number string](https://github.com/harishvc/challenges/blob/master/format-integer.py) :memo: :bulb: :thumbsup:
 5. Given two strings find if they are Anagrams (rearranging the letters of a word or phrase to produce a new word or phrase)
+5. Generate all Numeronyms for a given string
 6. [Given a string for a text message and character limit.
 Break the message without breaking the words and include message count](https://github.com/harishvc/challenges/blob/master/string-split-text-message.py) :notes:
 7. Reverse
    7.1 [Reverse an integer](https://github.com/harishvc/challenges/blob/master/reverse-integer.py)  :thumbsup: